 - F-1 students should also provide their form I-20

 - J-1 students should also provide their form DS-2019

-- Proof of residency– students living on-campus can obtain this at the Residence Life office in Jackson Hall 103
+- Proof of residency– students living on-campus can obtain this at the Residence Life office

 - Proof of liability insurance (more information immediately below)